-- Ask some of the following questions to help analyze the data so it is most useful to your school's strategy to support financial aid application completion: - ?
-Did your school's FAFSA completion rates decline last spring when schools began remote learning?
-What strategies can you put in place this year if there is remote learning to support all seniors to complete their financial aid for college forms? - ?
-Are there groups of students who have much higher or lower completion rates?
+- Are there groups of students who have much higher or lower completion rates?
 (Look at race, ethnicity, students who are low-income, gender, English language learner status, disability status, etc.) What unique barriers might those students face in completing their financial aid forms?
-How might your school be able to target support to reducing those obstacles? - ?
-How does your school's financial aid completion rate compare to similar schools in New York State? - Are completion rates for your school going up right around the completion events you are hosting?
+How might your school be able to target support to reducing those obstacles? - Development with the second state of the second sec - Are completion rates for your school going up right around the completion events you are hosting?
 If so, can you replicate those events or what is working at those events?
 If not, ask students and families who have attended those events what obstacles they are facing that may be preventing them from completing their applications.
-Make changes to your supporting events to help address their concerns. - Using the data, each week the designated person on your staff should: - Follow-up with individual students and their families to encourage completion and offer support - Regularly post updates about your school's progress toward full completion on social media, on school announcement boards, and any other places where most students will see or hear the updates - ••• Communicate regularly with students, families, teachers, counselors, and school staff about your school's progress (you can add this information to the letter, email, social media, and other materials for which we've provided templates in this Toolkit) - Use the data to inspire younger students they'll need to apply for financial aid when they become seniors, and it's never too early to begin building their knowledge about the steps they'll need to take to get financial aid
+Make changes to your supporting events to help address their concerns. - Using the data, each week the designated person on your staff should: - > Follow-up with individual students and their families to encourage completion and offer support - > Regularly post updates about your school's progress toward full completion on social media, on school announcement boards, and any other places where most students will see or hear the updates - Communicate regularly with students, families, teachers, counselors, and school staff about your school's progress (you can add this information to the letter, email, social media, and other materials for which we've provided templates in this Toolkit) - > Use the data to inspire younger students they'll need to apply for financial aid when they become seniors, and it's never too early to begin building their knowledge about the steps they'll need to take to get financial aid